w3f/polkadot-wiki/docs/learn/learn-nft.md

 ## Cross-Chain Transfers

-Transfer of NFTs across chains is one of the most engaging issues in all of blockchain space.
+Transfer of NFTs across chains is one of the most engaging issues in blockchain.
 In terms of the mechanism through which a transfer of the NFT can occur on the Polkadot network, two distinct approaches exist:

 - Asset teleportation
 - Asset reservation via sovereign account mechanism - derivative NFTs